-Data from csv files generated external sources are loaded to the legacy data from this and user has the freedom to select the mode (load from server or load from client) as he wish and it is highly recommended to use server loading, to a large data bulk.
-For each data load a load sequence will be generated and it must be locked in order to use for mapping.
+Data from external sources, generated as CSV flies, are loaded to the legacy data container.
+User can select the mode (load from server or load from client) and it is recommended to use server loading, for large data bulk.
+For each data load a load sequence will be generated.
+In order to be used in the Mapping, it must be locked.
 User will be able to define date format, thousand separator format and decimal format and these will override the formats define in the source.

 Read more on Legacy Table Definition

 Loading from Client¶

 - Loading from client will read the whole file to the buffer using the default encoding in the user’s machine and based on the delimiter provided it will break it into lines.

 - Later it will read line by line and break the line into columns using the string delimiter provided.

 For better performance data is loaded using the Oracle’s external tables concept

 Database directories must be set at the time of DMM initial installation